-Collecting and publishing key fields of data about the beneficial owner and the disclosing company enables users to accurately interpret the data and determine which individuals and companies the disclosure refers to.
-Collecting and publishing the means through which ownership or control is held further adds to the utility of the data by enabling users to understand how beneficial ownership is operating.
-This information can be important when investigating suspected cases of money laundering or corruption.
+Collecting key fields of data about the beneficial owner and the declaring company enables users to accurately interpret the data and determine which individuals and companies the declaration refers to.
+Collecting and publishing the means through which ownership or control is held further adds to the utility of the data by enabling users to understand how BO is operating.
+This should be done by collecting data through online forms with clear guidance.